In order to avoid ambiguity, a number of terms used in this paper to describe tumbling mills and their operation are defined hereunder.

 The mills described in this section appear to have been used fairly extensively: the descriptions are incorporated in a classification that the author has found useful.
 The classification, as with almost any of the wide variety available, has distinct limitations and is used largely as means of condensing a large and varied list to a smaller number of categories.
 It is based primarily on some constructional characteristics of tumbling mills and is broadly as Cylindrical mills: “short” mills, “long” mills, rod mills; Conical mills; Mills of unusual design.

 Except for the uncommon vibratory mills, a tumbling motion is imparted to the charge by rotation of the grinding mill barrel.
-More detailed descriptions and illustrations of the various types of tumbling mill can be found in textbooks, given in the references, and in an extensive bibliography.
+Mineral processing engineers will give detailed descriptions and illustrations of the various types of tumbling mill can be found in textbooks, given in the references, and in an extensive bibliography.

 The diameter of “short” cylindrical mills is taken to equal very approximately the mill length, whereas for “long” mills the length is several times the mill diameter.